blainegarrett/material-node-next-gae-demo/README.md

-# node-next-gae-demo
+# material-node-next-gae-demo
-A working example of running next.js on Google AppEngine's Node Standard Environment Early Access Program.
+A working example of running next.js on Google AppEngine's Node Standard Environment Early Access Program with [Material-UI](http://material-ui-next.com)</a>.

-**View live demo at [http://node-next-gae-demo.blaine-garrett.appspot.com/](http://node-next-gae-demo.blaine-garrett.appspot.com/)**
+**View live demo at [http://material.node-next-gae-demo.blaine-garrett.appspot.com/](http://material.node-next-gae-demo.blaine-garrett.appspot.com/)**

 **Important** Node.js on App Engine Standard is in early access (not even Alpha or Beta).
 It is provided without guarantee.
 Read below for more information.